 SoLoud itself "only" performs audio mixing and some resource handling.
 For it to be useful, it needs one or more sound source and a back end.
-Some other systems call back-ends 'sink's.
+Some other audio systems use the term 'sink' for the back-ends.
 Examples of back-ends would be winmm, portaudio, wasapi and SDL audio.
 SoLoud comes with several back-ends, and is designed to make back-ends relatively easy to implement.